Kickstart your real estate video marketing with the simplest video maker

 - Use conversion objectives for your reminder videos.

-The best real estate video ads on the net
+The best real estate video ads

 We’ve rounded up some of the best real estate videos we can find to show you what’s possible in real estate video marketing and help you create a vision for your own real estate videos.

 Most drone videos are expansive, high-altitude footage.
 However, this video shows how you can use drone footage for close-in shots that show the depth and space of a property.

 Multiple testimonial video

 This video is a brilliant example of a testimonial video with testimonials from multiple clients.
 Keep in mind that each of these clients could be used for their own testimonial video.
 So, you can leverage your testimonial interviews for a lot of video content.

 This introduction from Jillian Allen shows her personality and capitalizes on the fact that the real estate business is all about people helping people.